dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     class C3 with SM {} // Error.
     ```

-A typedef can't be used to subvert these restrictions or any of the restrictions
+A typedef cannot be used to subvert these restrictions or any of the
-below.
-When extending, implementing, or mixing in a typedef, we look at the
+restrictions below.
+When extending, implementing, or mixing in a typedef, we
-library where class or mixin the typedef resolves to is defined to determine if
+look at the library where class or mixin the typedef resolves to is defined to
-the behavior is allowed. *Note that the library where the _typedef_ is defined
+determine if the behavior is allowed. *Note that the library where the _typedef_
-does not come into play.
-Typedefs cannot be marked with any of the new
+is defined does not come into play.
+Typedefs cannot be marked with any of the
-modifiers.*
+new modifiers.*

 ### Disallowing implementation